 Additionally, Sunpentown also manufactures a few single-burner, built-in induction cooktops like this one and this one (an 1800W and a 3600W).
 These are high-end products meant to replace full-sized cooktops, and they are an excellent option for small spaces like campers and boats.
 They're also part of the trend towards people creating custom cooking technology in their home kitchens, like having both gas and induction burners in their desired configuration.
 This trend is more popular in Europe (probably because kitchens tend to be smaller there and also because of the huge popularity of induction), but it's catching on in the US.
 With all their induction offerings, Sunpentown is certainly at the forefront of this curve.

 The Mr. Induction 183-C is a commercial grade product that is built to last under heavy use conditions.
 At about $350, it's also one of the most affordable commercial grade induction cookers on the market.
 It's got great temp and power control and is easy to use.
-For these reasons, it's my favorite overall portable induction burner on the market right now.

 Here are the 183-C's other great features: